 As the older breeds decline, desirable characteristics are being lost.
 Many of these characteristics, such as parasite resistance, can be of considerable benefit to commercial herds and flocks.
 Pure flocks of minor breeds are necessary to preserve a source of desirable traits and to maintain hybrid vigor in more popular breeds.
 They also provide products that fulfill the needs of small markets, such as hand weavers or health advocates who want low fat meat.

-Working in cooperation with the American Minor Breeds Livestock Conservancy, Watkins Woolen Mill State Park and State Historic Site maintains small flocks of Merino and Cotswold sheep, Dominique chickens and Standard Bronze turkeys - all highly endangered breeds.
+Watkins Woolen Mill State Park and State Historic Site maintains small flocks of Merino and Cotswold sheep, Dominique chickens and Standard Bronze turkeys - all highly endangered breeds.
 By maintaining these small flocks, we are helping to protect the genetic diversity needed to keep commercial breeds healthy and productive.